KALEIDOSCOPEIP/DAGNet/README.md

 ## Test images

-The images for test purpose are given in the folder named `test_imgs`
+The images for test purposes are given in the folder named `test_imgs`

 ## Testing